ShaunCurtis/Blazr.EditStateTracker/readme.md

     private void OnEditStateChanged(bool isDirty)
         => _isDirty = isDirty;

+    private void DoSomething()
+    {
+        // Demonstrates how to get a reference to the current BlazrEditStateStore if (_editContext is not null && _editContext.TryGetStateStore(out BlazrEditStateStore? editStateStore)) {
+            var dirty = editStateStore.IsDirty();
+        }
+    }

     private async Task SaveAsync()
     {
+        // Demonstrates how to get a reference to the current BlazrEditStateStore if (_editContext is not null && _editContext.TryGetStateStore(out BlazrEditStateStore? editStateStore)) {
+            var dirty = editStateStore.IsDirty();
+        }

         if (_editContext?.Validate() ?? false)
         {
             // mock an async call to the data pipeline to save the record